Match Stereo Videos via Bidirectional Alignment: Methodology

 \subsubsection{Motion-propagation Recurrent Unit}

 We propose a motion-propagation mechanism designed to exploit contextual information from the entire sequence, illustrated in Fig.~\ref{fig:framework}.
 During the update iteration, a motion hidden state $\mathbf{M}$ is introduced to cache the state for each frame.
-This involves bidirectional alignment of neighboring states to iteratively update itself.
-As a result, information in each frame undergoes recurrent propagation throughout the entire sequence.
+This involves bidirectional alignment of neighboring states to iteratively update each frame.
+Unlike methods based on straightforward temporal extensions with 3D convolutions, information in BiDAStereo is not restricted to a local sliding window but instead undergoes recurrent propagation across the entire sequence.
 Detailed elaboration on each module will be provided in subsequent subsections.

 \textbf{Motion propagation.} A motion hidden state feature $\mathbf{M}^{t} \in R^{sH\times sW\times C_0}$ is introduced for the $t$-th frame in the MRU, where $C_0$ is the channel number.
 For the first iteration at the first stage, $\mathbf{M}^{t}_{0}$ is randomly initialized.
 For the $n$-th iteration, the motion hidden state features $\mathbf{M}_{n-1}^{t-1}$ and $\mathbf{M}_{n-1}^{t+1}$ from adjacent frames are aligned towards the center one $\mathbf{M}_{n-1}^{t}$ via bidirectional optical flow maps $\{\mathbf{f}_f, \mathbf{f}_b\}$, formulated as follows,